Frumpy the Clown provides examples of:

 - Parental Abandonment: In one strip it's revealed that Mike's father walked out on his family, not having spoken to him in 10 years.

-- Strangely enough, this is parodied in one strip where Frumpy asks Mona and the kids why they watch Party of Five if it bums them out so much.
+- Parodied, strangely enough, in one strip where Frumpy asks Mona and the kids why they watch Party of Five if it bums them out so much.
 Mona replies because it's a "Very Special Episode."
 Kim quips that they're ALL "Very Special Episodes."